rm-hull/loose-labels/README.md

 > spacing of .05.
 Humans are good at choosing such “nice” numbers, but
 > simplistic algorithms are not.
 The naive label-selection algorithm takes
 > the data range and divides it into n equal intervals, but this usually
 > results in ugly tick labels.
-We here describe a simple method for generat-
+We here describe a simple method for generating
-> ing nice graph labels.
+> nice graph labels.
 >
 > The primary observation is that the “nicest” numbers in decimal are 1,
 > 2, and 5, and all power-of-ten multiples of these numbers.
 We will use